-- increases in costs of natural gas; - · increases in costs of supplied electricity; - increases in fuel oil related to transportation; - interruptions in energy supply due to equipment failure or other causes; and - the inability to extend energy supply contracts upon expiration on favorable terms.
+- · increases in costs of natural gas; - increases in costs of supplied electricity; - · increases in fuel oil related to transportation; - · prices affected by regional markets, governmental regulations, and taxes; - interruptions in energy supply due to equipment failure or other causes; and - the inability to extend energy supply contracts upon expiration on favorable terms.

-If energy costs were to rise, or if energy supplies or supply arrangements were disrupted, our profitability and cash flows could decline.
+If energy costs continue to rise, or if energy supplies or supply arrangements were disrupted, our profitability and cash flows could decline.